Brunch & Batter

 • Coffee - You could use a cold brew in place of the espresso.
 Just be sure to heat it before pouring it over the ice cream.

 • Ice cream or gelato- Vanilla is a nice neutral base, but you can amp up the caramel flavor by using salted caramel ice cream.
 Chocolate ice cream could also work.
 Feel free to use dairy-free or gluten-free ice cream to suit your diet.
 You can also swap out the ice cream for vanilla frozen yogurt.
+For a holiday affogato, try it with my eggnog ice cream.

-• Caramel topping- If you can't find salted caramel sauce, you can add sea salt, or Kosher salt to regular caramel sauce, or just add a pinch to the top right before serving.
+• Caramel topping- If you can't find salted caramel sauce, you can add sea salt or kosher salt to regular caramel sauce, or just add a pinch to the top right before serving.

 Affogato dessert toppings